If you have questions or suspect difficulty adhering to any of these guidelines might prevent you from participating, please contact Kris McAbee.

 Sound and Lighting

-UA Little Rock Department of Theater and Dance staff and students will be running the soundboard.
+UA Little Rock Department of Theater and Dance staff and students will be running the the sound and lighting technology.
 They are happy to accommodate your sound and lighting needs but you will need to provide them with a script including light/sound cues.
 Alternatively, a member of your company can join them at the soundboard to signal these cues.

 The Shakespeare Scene Festival is not a competition.
 However, there will be games and activities between performances for participation in which prizes will be awarded, time and supplies permitting.